JulianGuerreiro/LayoutFlow/README.md

 ```

 ### Acknowledgments
-We want to acknowledge that some parts of our code (mainly some utils functions for the evaluation) is based on code used in the following projects: [LayoutDiffusion](https://github.com/microsoft/LayoutGeneration/tree/main/LayoutDiffusion) and [LayoutDM](https://github.com/CyberAgentAILab/layout-dm?tab=readme-ov-file).
+We want to acknowledge that some parts of our code (mainly some utils functions for the evaluation) are based on code used in the following projects: [LayoutDiffusion](https://github.com/microsoft/LayoutGeneration/tree/main/LayoutDiffusion) and [LayoutDM](https://github.com/CyberAgentAILab/layout-dm?tab=readme-ov-file).